 - Is someone motivated enough?

-- Is someone capable of performing the desired behaviour?
+- Does someone have the capabilities of performing the desired behaviour?

 - Did we remind them/ask them to perform the desired behaviour?